Lower Abdominal Pain

 The pain from acute appendicitis usually starts around the belly button to then localise and become more severe in the right lower quadrant.
 Other associated symptoms are fever, nausea and vomiting and occasional diarrhea.
 Abdominal examination may reveal guarding or rebound in case of peritoneal involvement.
 Palpation of the left lower quadrant may occasionally exacerbate the pain on the right side (Rovsing’s sign).
 This seems to be related to movement of air within the bowel leading to stretching of the inflamed appendix.
 The onset of generalised tenderness suggests perforation of the appendix with diffuse peritonitis.

 The treatment of acute appendicitis is surgery, and this is usually performed using the laparoscopic approach.
 A camera is inserted through an umbilical port and allows exploration of the entire abdominal cavity.
 Other 2 ports are inserted for the passage of the operating instruments.
 Laparoscopy allows to identify other causes of pain and other surgical conditions that may require treatment.
 In case of generalised peritonitis, a full laparoscopic washout of the abdominal cavity can be carried out avoiding the need of a large laparotomy wound.
 Laparoscopic has been shown to reduce postoperative pain and formation of adhesions.
 The final scars can be hardly seen.
 Patients can be discharged the same day or the day after and quickly resume everyday activities.

 Free Consultation for Abdominal Pain

-A proctology service in Dubai not only for lower abdominal pain treatment, but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
-Currently, Dr. Antonio Privitera is offering a free consultation for abdominal pain in the same hospital in Dubai.
+A proctology service in Dubai and Abu Dhabi not only for lower abdominal pain treatment, but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+Currently, Dr. Antonio Privitera is offering a free consultation for abdominal pain in the same hospital in Dubai and Abu Dhabi.